 Barbara suggests to start the pre-schooling process with language development and then gradually introducing phonetic sound with narrative-style instructions.
 She has explained how to easily teach the children the concept of letters and numbers by blending phonetic sounds into words and playing games using magnetic letters.

-Brain quest contains fast-paced question and answer games that will encourage the children towards problem-solving.
+Brain quest contains a fast-paced question and answer games that will encourage the children towards problem-solving.
 The books are loaded with curriculum-based activities to jump-start the educational journey of the children.

 The books include tons of exercises, games, and challenges that will make the learning experience very enjoyable for the preschoolers.
 All the books come in bright colors which will automatically make the children fall in love with the curriculum.